routetehpacketz/cisco-ip-trace/README.md

 -Python modules 'netmiko', 'ipcalc', and 'argparse'

--SSH access to all Cisco devices from the computer running the script; Telnet is **not supported**
+-SSH access to all Cisco devices from the computer running the script

 -Cisco Discovery Protocol (CDP) enabled on all Cisco switches